 How many surrogacy births are there in Australia each year?

-There are about 115 surrogacy births in Australia each year.
+There are between 130 and 150 surrogacy births in Australia each year.
 There are very few records of exactly how many surrogacy arrangements there are, and how many babies born via surrogacy, and how many Parentage Orders granted.
 The only centralised database of surrogacy arrangements is from ANZARD, which records the IVF treatment for surrogacy arrangements.
 Some of my own case statistics for 2021-23 are detailed in this article.

-According to the Australia and New Zealand Assisted Reproduction Database (ANZARD), there were 100 surrogacy births in 2021 (see page 45 of the 2021 report) in Australia, where conception occurred in an IVF clinic.
+According to the Australia and New Zealand Assisted Reproduction Database (ANZARD), there were 131 surrogacy births in 2022 (see page 45 of the 2022 report) in Australia and New Zealand, where conception occurred in a fertility clinic.
 This does not include the traditional surrogacy births where the parties conceived via home-insemination.

 I’ve kept records of my clients’ surrogacy arrangements between 2021 and 2023, which show that traditional surrogacy arrangements account for about 15% of surrogacy arrangements in Australia.
 So, we can estimate that there were another 15 traditional surrogacy births in 2021, bringing the total number that year to about 115.